netdata/netdata/streaming/README.md

     enabled = no
 ```

-_`netdata.conf` configuration on slaves, to disable the local database and health checks._
+_`netdata.conf` configuration on child nodes, to disable the local database and health checks._

 Keep in mind that setting `memory mode = none` will also force `[health].enabled = no` (health checks require access to a local database).
 But you can keep the database and disable health checks if you need to.
-You are however sending all the metrics to the master server, which can handle the health checking (`[health].enabled = yes`)
+You are however sending all the metrics to the parent node, which can handle the health checking (`[health].enabled = yes`)

 #### Netdata unique id